Nicky Lopez Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in the league.
+- The 7.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in MLB.

-- The Cardinals' 4.67 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals' 4.69 team ERA ranks 23rd among all league pitching staffs.

-- The Cardinals surrender the fewest home runs in baseball (138 total, one per game).
+- Cardinals pitchers combine to surrender the fewest home runs in baseball (144 total, one per game).

-- In his most recent appearance on Wednesday, the righty tossed six innings against the San Diego Padres, allowing three earned runs while surrendering seven hits.
+- The right-hander last pitched on Monday, Aug.
+28 against the San Diego Padres, when he tossed six innings, allowing one earned run while giving up eight hits.

+- The 42-year-old has put together an 8.10 ERA and 4.9 strikeouts per nine innings in 18 games this season, while allowing a batting average of .359 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.